NeonOrbit/MRVPatcher/README.md

 # MRVPatcher

-MRVPatcher is a patching tool for using [ChatHeadEnabler](https://github.com/NeonOrbit/ChatHeadEnabler) on non-rooted devices.
+MRVPatcher is a patching tool to use [ChatHeadEnabler](https://github.com/NeonOrbit/ChatHeadEnabler) on non-rooted devices.

 Android version of the patcher: [MRVPatch Manager](https://github.com/NeonOrbit/MRVPatchManager)